-If students do not meet the prerequisites for a course in which they have enrolled, or if students have not participated substantially in the course, the faculty member teaching that course may, at his/her discretion, withdraw the student from the class by the last day for faculty-initiated withdrawals as published in the academic calendar (ninth Friday after the first day of instruction).
+If students have not participated substantially or made adequate academic progress in the course, the faculty member teaching that course may, at his/her discretion, withdraw the student from the class by the last day for faculty-initiated withdrawals as published in the academic calendar (ninth Friday after the first day of instruction).

 A grade of "W" will appear on the student's academic record for that course.
-Faculty initiated withdrawals submitted before the third Friday after the first day of instruction will be treated as a dropped class and will not appear on a transcript of the student's academic record.
-Students who have been dropped are not responsible for the tuition and fees.
 Students who have been withdrawn are responsible for the tuition and fees.

-It is the student's responsibility to drop or withdraw from courses in which they are not participating.
-Students should not assume that their instructors will withdraw them for failure to attend classes.
+It is the student's responsibility to withdraw from courses in which they are not participating.
+Students should not assume that faculty will withdraw them for failure to attend classes.
 If the student neglects to take the necessary steps, the student will automatically fail.